DRIVEN BASE

 The already established DENSO Group Sustainability Policy and Employee Code of Conduct clearly prohibits discrimination, based on race, gender, age, nationality, religion, disability, injury or illness, or sexual orientation, in all aspects of business, including recruiting, employment, or treatment; and any form of harassment, including sexual harassment, power harassment, and maternity harassment, and child labor, forced labor, or any other form of human rights violation, as well as actions pertaining to such labor.
 DENSO is working to share and thoroughly enforce this policy on a Groupwide basis.

-Furthermore, we have specified the prohibition of discrimination and harassment in employment regulations and are raising awareness of and strictly enforcing the disciplinary actions for breaching these regulations.
+Furthermore, we have specified the prohibition of discrimination and harassment in employment regulations and have been raising awareness of and strictly enforcing the disciplinary actions for breaching these regulations.

 Amid a recent rise in the importance of attention given to respecting human rights at businesses in global society, DENSO must further promote efforts to protect human rights, and has formulated the DENSO Group Human Rights Policy, which is a separate policy on human rights based on various international standards, such as the United Nations Universal Declaration of Human Rights and the United Nations Guiding Principles on Business and Human Rights.
 DENSO’s Human Rights policy was shaped by the expectations and input of third-party institutions and overseas Group companies, and was finalized after discussions and approval by the Management Deliberation Meeting, which includes all senior executive officers, and after being reported to the Board of Directors.